Table of Contents

 - Forceps designed to hold back parts of the body

 - Clips or clamps used to stop or slow bleeding during the surgery

 - Tubes or suction tips used to redirect the blood flow or syphon blood from the surgical field

 Surgical Instruments Left Inside Body Can Result In Extreme Consequences For Patients

 When a surgical instrument is left behind in the patient’s body, the results can be extreme.
 Surgical instruments may move within the body or become lodged in a particular region.
 Common complications that can arise when a surgical tool is left behind include:

-Our experienced Greensburg, PA medical malpractice lawyers are here to help ensure you receive compensation that not only accounts for your current expenses, but all potential future expenses as well as your pain and suffering.
-Schedule a free initial case evaluation today by calling our office or filling out this online contact form.
+An experienced Pittsburgh medical malpractice lawyer is here to help ensure you receive compensation that not only accounts for your current expenses but all potential future expenses as well as your pain and suffering.
+Schedule a free initial case evaluation today by calling our office and speaking to a Pittsburgh lawyer for surgical instrument left inside body injuries or filling out this online contact form.